2decomp-fft/2decomp-fft/HOWTO.md

   call transpose_z_to_y(var_in,var_out)
   call transpose_y_to_x(var_in,var_out)
 ```
-The input array ``var_in`` and ``var_output`` array out should have been defined
+The input array ``var_in`` and output array ``var_out`` are defined by the code using the library
 and contain distributed data for the correct pencil orientations.

 Note that the library is written using Fortran's generic interface so different data types are supported
 without user intervention.
-That means in and out above can be either real arrays or complex arrays,
+Arrays above can be either real arrays or complex ones,
 the latter being useful for FFT-type of applications.
-Finally, before exit, applications should clean up the memory by:
+Finally, before exit, applications should clean up the memory using
 ```
   call decomp_2d_finalize
 ```
 Detailed information about the decomposition API are available [here](https://2decomp-fft.github.io/pages/api_domain.html)
 ### Use of the FFT module
-To use the FFT programming interface, first of all, one additional Fortran module has to be used:
+To use the FFT programming interface, first of all, one additional Fortran module is needed:
 ```
   use decomp_2d_fft
 ```
-Then one needs to initialise the FFT interface by:
+Then one needs to initialise the FFT interface using
 ```
   call decomp_2d_fft_init(pencil, n1, n2, n3)
 ```